Jingxian12/movie-recommender-system/README.md

 - Intent-based movie discovery.

 ###  **B) Filtering Feature**
+- This feature allows users to filter movies based on **specific metadata attributes**.
+Unlike recommendation-based methods, this is a rule-based filtering function that does not generate recommendations using similarity or machine learning models.

-These do not generate recommendations.
+- These do not generate recommendations.
 They help users narrow down results.
 Including :
   - Genre filter
   - Actor/Actress filter
   - Director filter

 ## 5. Dataset

 We have two datasets using in this project

+**Notes :** The dataset used in this project contains movie data up to the year 2018.
+Therefore, movies released after 2018 are not included in the current system

 ### i) MovieLens Dataset (dataset/rating_clean.csv)
 Used for: